Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Peanut Butter

-Peanut butter is a good source of protein, fiber, and healthy fats.
+Peanut butter is high in protein, fiber, and healthy fats.
 It’s also a good source of dietary fiber and potassium.

 This nutrient-dense food also helps keep your blood sugar stable.